Posted on May 09 2020

 There is just no getting away from it.
-With all its many beauties, from the Great Wall of China to the majestic Iguazu Falls, the world can still be a dark and scary place.
+With all its many beauties, the world can still be a dark and scary place.
 Having someone invite themselves into your home is a very unsettling feeling, even in thought.
 It robs you and your family of the things you work tirelessly to earn, which includes your peace of mind and treasured sense of security.
 But you can protect yourself from these predators, and from the financial and psychological devastation that follows a break in.

 Contrary to popular belief, most break-ins happen during the day, when people are at work instead of at home.